 See the latest updates and information regarding the COVID-19 pandemic, including a list of University contact information at semo.edu/covid19.

-As we transition back to campus, Facilities Management will be assisting the campus community in the purchasing of appropriate PPE and cleaning supplies.
-Guidance to assist you in determining necessary PPE for your department can be found on the University’s COVID19 webpage under Employee Information - Employee Health and Leave category with the question “How does the University classify jobs as it concerns exposure risk, and what are the University’s PPE requirements?”
-Questions regarding social distancing and PPE should be directed to Jeremy Gray, Emergency Manager, at 651-2547.
+Facilities Management will be assisting the campus community in the purchasing of appropriate PPE and cleaning supplies.
+Guidance to assist you in determining necessary PPE for your department can be found on the University’s COVID-19 webpage under Employee Information - Employee Health and Leave category with the question “How does the University classify jobs as it concerns exposure risk, and what are the University’s PPE requirements?”
+Questions regarding COVID-19 requirements should be directed to Jeremy Gray, Emergency Manager, at (573) 651-2547.

-Department supervisors should use the online order form to identify needed supplies for their department.
-Facilities is working with many different vendors to obtain the necessary items.
+Supplies provided by the University will include items listed on the COVID-19 online order form.
+Department supervisors should use this form identify and request needed supplies for their department.
+Facilities Management is working with many different vendors to obtain the necessary items.
 Quantities and availability will determine when items requested can be supplied.
 Facilities Management will fill completed orders and notify departments when orders are available.
 Supplies can be picked up at Central Receiving along with scheduled mail pick-ups.

 Classifying Worker Exposure to SARS‑CoV-2